mauriquev/mauriquev/README.md

 - 🔭 I’m looking to grow my skills with automation and microservices
 - 🌱 I love to learn and improve myself every day
-- 📫 How to reach me: mauriqg@gmail.com
+- 👯 I’m looking to collaborate with other developers
 ## Connect with me:
 [![linkedin-shield]][linkedin]